 La Casa de Esperanza, Inc. began in 1966 as History Builders, a small, high quality childcare center, whose goal was to create a smooth transition for children living in a totally Spanish-speaking environment, to the Public School District’s English speaking environment.
-In 2013, over 40 years later, La Casa continues to grow, with a passion for positive change.
+In 2015, nearly 50 years later, La Casa continues to grow, with a passion for positive change.

-Since 1966, La Casa has expanded and now offers five fundamental programs.
-Our Education Programs include a thriving Early Childhood Education and School Age Education Program for the children and youth in our community.
-Workforce Development provides comprehensive employment assistance to low-income people seeking economic self-sufficiency.
+Since 1966, La Casa has expanded and now offers four fundamental programs.
+Our Education Programs include a thriving Early Childhood Education, School Age Education Program, and Charter School for the children and youth in our community.
+Our Workforce Development & Financial Stability Program provides comprehensive employment assistance, financial literacy and financial stability services to low-income people seeking economic self-sufficiency.